PDF guide··10 min read·Updated April 24, 2026

 2. Remove embedded page thumbnails.
 Some export tools (older Word, Publisher, certain scanners) embed a low-res preview for every page.
 Modern PDF readers generate these on the fly, so the embedded copies are pure waste — often 8–30 KB per page.

 3. Re-pack with object streams.
 PDF internally is a directory of numbered objects.
-Modern PDF writers use compressed object streams that bundle small objects together — most older PDFs don't, and repacking them can shave another few percent.
+Modern writers bundle small objects together via compressed object streams; older PDFs don't, and repacking can shave another few percent.

-Toolbelt's Compress PDF runs all three techniques client-side.
-Here's what the flow looks like end-to-end.
+Toolbelt's Compress PDF runs all three lossless techniques client-side.
+The whole flow takes a few seconds.

-The tool is a single page.
-No account, no upload limit on the free tier (there is no paid tier).
+One-page tool.
+No account, no email gate, no Pro tier, no upload limit on the free tier (there is no paid tier).

 1. Drop your PDF